pdoehle/swc-notes/ecology_r_man_vis.md

 * Notice the syntax, `+ geom_point()`, lends to the idea of adding layers.
 We can leverage this syntax to save the base plot in a variable and experiment with what different layers look like.

 * Each layer has it's own properties that we can change.
-For example, we can change the transparency of the points to avoid overplotting.
+For example, we can change the transparency of the points to avoid over plotting.

 ```r
 surveys_plot <- ggplot(data = surveys_complete, aes(x = weight, y = hindfoot_length))